 You should also understand that the prices of stocks fluctuate on a daily basis. they rise and fall continuously, only to rise and fall again and again over the life of the stock.
 Sometimes, the amount the stock increases will be more than the drops, and the increases will be at least fairly steady.
 That means that there are some points you need to take into consideration in addition to the price of the stocks, before you decide to buy, sell or trade a particular stock on the stock market.

 If you have a small amount to invest on the stock market, you may think that your best bet is to find a very cheap stock so that you can buy lots of them.
 You may even want to divide your small investment among several stocks, and that may be the reason you're looking for the cheapest stocks you can find.

 That's certainly an option, but it may be better to purchase two stocks from a stable company that has historically shown steady growth than to purchase 100 stocks from a brand new company that has no history at all.

 Does that mean that a new company isn't worth the investment?
 Certainly not and many millionaires have been made because they were willing to take a risk, investing when prices were very cheap and watching the company turn into a tremendous success.
 What it means is that the prices aren't the only thing you should consider before you step out there to buy stocks.

 In addition to stock costs, here are some aspects of stocks that you should also consider.

 While there's no doubt that the prices are important and should play a role in your decision to buy or sell, don't lose sight of the larger picture.
-Carefully evaluate the profits you expect to gain from your stocks, whether you're looking for long-term or short-term investments, and how much risk you are willing to take in order to make those gains.
+Carefully evaluate your plans to evaluate how stock prices fluctuation is affecting your investment plans. whether you're looking for long-term or short-term investments, and how much risk you are willing to take in order to make those gains.